The Golden Ring of Russia: Best Towns to Visit

 Is this city worth visiting?
 Yes!
 Yes!
 Yes!!!
 These towns are outstanding even among the Golden Ring.
 It's not easy to describe their beauty with the simple words indeed.
 So just go and make great memories!

-Many people know about it, so your friend will be still happy to hear about your adventure ;)
+Many people know about it, so friends will be still happy to hear about your adventures ;)

 Sergiev Posad is easily accessible from Moscow!
 Just 1.5 hours by a surburb train.
 The main attraction, Trinity Lavra, is located only 1 km from the station.
 It is suggested to be the most important Russian Monastery with more than 300 monks living there.
 It is also the richest monastery in Russia with a lot of tourists from all over the world.

 Since Lavra is so popular, it doesn't look like the real Russia… just a touristic spot with expensive food and a lot of people.
 To see the real Russia, you should spend a couple of hours walking in the town itself.
 You will quickly see the typical countryside town with its drowsy landscapes, small tree-lined streets with only few cars and smoke from chimneys of wooden houses.

 Is this city worth visiting?
 Khm... just to "check-in".
 Maybe.
 But it's better to choose another nearby destination to make a trip more memorable.
 For example, you can visit Pereslavl Zalessky town.